mirthe/kirby_bookblock/README.md

 # Kirby Plugin: bookblock

-This plugin allows you to show information for a book from the Open Library API.
+This plugin allows you to show information for a book from the Google Books API.
 Though that might change to a different service at some later point

 ## Git submodule